 One additional option for payroll that is becoming more popular is to use the ACH file to deposit net pay into a debit card account.

 If the employee does not have a bank account with debit card capability, an account may be able to be set up by the employer

-At Passport Software, are always looking to enhance our software to better protect the financial assets of the companies who trust us to provide stable and secure accounting systems to run their business.
+At Passport Software, we are always looking to enhance our accounting software to better protect the financial assets of the companies who trust us to provide stable and secure accounting systems to run their business.